Department of Physics

 The Academic Bodies of the Department, which is responsible for the organization and management of research and teaching activities, performance, contracts and agreements are:

-For the organization and management of assets, the organs of the Department take advantage of the work of Standing Committees or temporary instructors (Rules of operation of the department).
+For the organization and management of assets, the organs of the Department take advantage of the work of Standing Committees or temporary instructors.

 Address: Dipartimento di Fisica